RichardHeriawan/Lab0/index.md

 My name is Richard Christandi Heriawan.
 I am a fourth year student and majoring in Computer Science at Warren College UCSD.
 I am eager, proactive, and really enjoyed working with people.

+> Computer science is no more about computers than astronomy is about telescope - Edger Djikstra

 Familiar with:

 - C++